 - All outdoor dumpsters, carts and collection points must:

 - Be labeled with the type of waste stream.

 - List of which materials are accepted in the container.

 - Be written in both English and Spanish.

 - Post indoor signs in common areas on your property.

-Provide bilingual education to residents and employees about what is recyclable:
+Provide education to residents and employees that: